The Best Essential Guide of Tokyo Japan

 The last point of the walk is Yodobashi big camera, which is one of the biggest electrodomestic shops in the world, enter into the building and take a look to the different areas in each floor.

-Once the visit to Akihabara is over, I still propose below a short fourth walk for this day , which is basically going to see the building called Roppongi Hills, but if it is already late and you are tired and you also plan to visit a place called Nikko which I also propose in this guide, you can conclude the visits for this day after Akihabara and visit Roppongi hills on Nikko day (after visiting Nikko, go directly to Roppongi hills on the return train.
+Once the visit to Akihabara is over, I still propose below a short fourth walk for this day , which is basically going to see the building called Roppongi Hills, but if it is already late and you are tired, you can conclude the visits for this day after Akihabara and visit Roppongi hills on other day that I propose to visit an area called Nikko if you also plan to do the Nikko day (after visiting Nikko, go directly to Roppongi hills on the return train.
 Also, buy some drink (with screw cap) and some snacks (that are not smelly) at one of the 24 hours open small shops around Nikko station and eat them inside the train so you just arrive to Roppongi hills, take a look, and go to your hotel without having to stop at some place for dinner ).

 Itinerary One, fourth Walk: Roppongi Hills